• 7 card stud strategy

 Players/4th Percentage - 7 Card Stud Strategy

-This field is labeled plrs/4th (at Pokerstars), Plr/4th (at Full Tilt) and Plrs/Flop) at Absolute Poker).
+This field is usually labeled either Plrs/4th, Plr/4th or Players/flop at online poker sites.
 The percentage listed is the average combined number of players that stay in each hand until 4th street (the 2nd betting round).
 For instance, if a table has a 25% plrs/4th rating that would mean that each player is staying in, at least until 4th street, 1 hand out of 4.
 This information can be very useful when you are looking for a juicy table.
 Here is some info that will help you spot "weak tables".

 • High plrs/4th percentages usually equate to "easy to beat" competition.